jcc83267/09-README-Generator/SampleREADME.md

 ## Description
-A project to generate a professional README.md file.
+A project to generate a professional README.md file

 ## Table of Contents